 Dr. Dancy has a forthcoming book with the University Press of Kentucky, Freedom Struggles in Urban Appalachia: Resisting Pittsburgh’s Schools, Prisons, and Carcerality (with Sabina Vaught and Lori Delale O-Connor).
 He is also completing a special issue of Educational Studies (with Kirsten T. Edwards) focused on the relationship between the American college and the chattel slave plantation, as well as a special issue of Negro Educational Review (with Juan Battle) examining university statements following the state murder of George Floyd and global uprisings.
 His research and scholarly essays are published in numerous academic journals including Teachers College Record, Gender and Education, Urban Education, Journal of Negro Education, Journal of School Leadership, and the Western Journal of Black Studies (among many others).

 Dr. Dancy received research awards from several national research institutes and associations, including the American Education Research Association (Division-J) and the Association for the Study of Higher Education Council on Ethnic Participation.
 Diverse Issues in Higher Education has named him Top Emerging Scholar (2014) and Distinguished Educator (2018) for his contribution to the study of race and gender issues in higher education.
-His research and scholarship are cited in national periodicals including Forbes, Ebony, Diverse Issues in Higher Education, and The Root.com.
+In 2022, he received the Derrick Bell Legacy Award from the Critical Race Studies in Education Association and delivered the American Educational Studies Association’s R. Freeman Butts Endowed Lecture (with his doctoral student, Christopher M. Wright).
+His research and scholarship are cited in national periodicals including ABC News, Forbes, Ebony, Diverse Issues in Higher Education, and The Root.com.

 Additionally, Dr. Dancy serves as an associate editor for AERA Journal, Educational Researcher, book series editor for Contemporary Perspectives in Race and Ethnic Relations, with Information Age Press, and editorial board member for the Borderless book series with West Virginia University Press.
 He is past senior editor of the College Student Affairs Journal.
 Dr. Dancy is an executive board member of the National Conference on Race and Ethnicity in American Higher Education and past chair of the Research Focus on Black Education Special Interest Group of the American Educational Research Association.

-Dr. Dancy received his B.S. degree in psychology with honors from the University of Arkansas at Pine Bluff.
-He holds two terminal degrees in the study of organizational theory and governance, the Master of Health Services Administration from the University of Arkansas at Little Rock and a Ph.D. with distinction in educational leadership and research from Louisiana State University with cognates in higher education administration and sociology.
+Dr. Dancy received his B.S. degree in psychology with honors from the University of Arkansas at Pine Bluff and two degrees in the study of organizational theory and governance: the Master of Health Services Administration from the University of Arkansas at Little Rock and a Ph.D. with distinction in educational leadership and research from Louisiana State University with cognates in higher education administration and sociology.
 His dissertation won the School of Education’s Dissertation of the Year Award and a Citation for Excellence from the American Educational Research Association’s Division J.

 Dr. Dancy’s tenure in the Center for Urban Education seeks to anchor the Center’s scholarly and service projects within Black and Indigenous knowledge traditions, political education, and collaborative, community-based praxis.
 The Center’s extensive programs and initiatives include a series of local and national convenings on the school-prison nexus, Black education histories, and education and freedom praxis.